costavale/BlueCarbon/README.md

 #### Arguments

-- `data` dataframe with the following columns "ID"
+- `data` dataframe with the following columns "ID", "cm_deco", "c_org_dens_sect"

-- `depth` .
-Default is 1
+- `depth` used to standardize the amount of carbon stored.
+Default is 1 m

 Every suggestions/comments/changes to improve all the codes are welcome :)